Code-Institute-Submissions/HiddenGems/README.md

 #### JavaScript

 editentry.js:
-- One uneeded semicolon was located - this was removed.
+- One unneeded semicolon was located - this was removed.
 - A return 'True' was used for testing - this was replaced.
 - The JQuery $ notation was flagged as unknown - this is expected behaviour.

 getimdb.js:
-- Several uneeded or missing semicolons were identified - these were all amended.
+- Several unneeded or missing semicolons were identified - these were all amended.
 - JShint shows the following warning: 	'template literal syntax' is only available in ES6 (use 'esversion: 6') - various Stackoverflow articles (such as https://stackoverflow.com/questions/27441803/why-does-jshint-throw-a-warning-if-i-am-using-const) suggest that this is a JShint particular, rather than incorrect JavaScript - decided to leave the JavaScript in place.
 - The remaining warnings are all concerned with the Switch statement - suggesting that the variables are already defined - this is expected and the switch statement can remain unchanged.